 Ahoy!
 Something is coming... to Hawkins, Indiana! pic.twitter.com/BI4wFRVzvBJuly 16, 2018

-No, you haven’t missed it - the Stranger Things season 3 trailer isn’t here yet but you can bet that when it does we’ll probably have something to say about it.
-When it does appear expect it to have a Steve and Dustin scene featured in it in some way, as Shawn Levy has already told Glamour that he wants “to see them connect more and be more familiar with each other.
+When we do finally get a full Stranger Things season 3 trailer, expect it to have a Steve and Dustin scene, as Shawn Levy has already told Glamour that he wants “to see them connect more and be more familiar with each other.
 I want them to have a connection like they’ve really had a connection for a year—like they’re brothers.
 He’s never had that, so I feel like Steve is definitely someone in that sense who could be that person to him”.
 The relationship between the two is clearly important to season 3 so some indicator of that in the trailer wouldn’t go amiss.